sameerkatija/web-development-notes/README.md

-# Advanced Web Development - From 0 to 100
+# Master Computer Science - From 0 to 100

 ## Project Description

 I initially created this repository with the goal of adding notes on core web development technologies, including JavaScript, HTML, CSS, and Node.js with Express and EJS.
-However, as I progressed, I realized that there were additional important topics that should be included to provide a more comprehensive learning experience.
-These topics include TypeScript, backend engineering fundamentals, software design patterns, and other essential concepts that can help streamline the learning journey.
+However, as I progressed, I realized that there were additional trending technologies that should be included to provide a more comprehensive learning experience.
+These topics include Machine Learning, Blockchain, and a complete web development curriculum, among others.

-As a result, I decided to restructure the repository to accommodate these additional notes.
-I am currently working on expanding the content and organizing it into a more cohesive structure.
+As a result, I decided to restructure the repository to accommodate these trending technologies alongside the foundational web development content.
+I am currently working on expanding the material and organizing it into a more cohesive structure.

 Please note that these notes are compiled from various sources, including ChatGPT and other platforms, with the intention of creating a structured learning path.
 While the content is not entirely original, the goal is to curate and organize it in a way that makes learning more accessible and efficient.